tpoisot/ms_connectance_complexity/ms_conn_compl.md

 Erdős-Rényi (ER) graphs, meaning that every potential interaction has the same probability of being realized [@erdos_random_1959].
-We use an algorithm inspired by @knuth_volume_1997, allowing to fix the number of edges in the graph rather than the probability of an edge occuring, although the generated graphs have the same properties as the original ER model.
+We use an algorithm inspired by @knuth_volume_1997, allowing to fix the number of edges in the graph rather than the probability of an edge occurring, although the generated graphs have the same properties as the original ER model.
 A total of 19000 networks are generated this way.
-Second, we use the niche model of food webs [@williams_simple_2000], which generates networks under rules representing hypothetized mechanisms of prey-selection in empirical ecosystems.
+Second, we use the niche model of food webs [@williams_simple_2000], which generates networks under rules representing hypothesized mechanisms of prey-selection in empirical ecosystems.
 This particular model assumes that the existence of interactions is constrained by the position of species along a "niche" axis, for example body size.
 Other randomization methods for food webs exists, but given that